descope/go-sdk/README.md

 }
 ...

-// Put this in your routes middleware for any request which requires authentication, Or use the builtin middleware. if authorized, userToken, err := client.Auth.ValidateSession(r, w); !authorized {
+// Put this in your routes middleware for any request which requires authentication, Or use the builtin middleware. (see below example) if authorized, userToken, err := client.Auth.ValidateSession(r, w); !authorized {
     // unauthorized error
 }

-// Use the builtin middleware to authenticate selected routes invoke myCustomFailureCallback on authentication failure. r.Use(auth.AuthenticationMiddleware(client.Auth, myCustomFailureCallback)
+// Use the builtin middleware to authenticate selected routes, invokes myCustomFailureCallback on authentication failure. r.Use(auth.AuthenticationMiddleware(client.Auth, myCustomFailureCallback)
 ```